thecarp/dactyl-keyboard/doc/options-wrist-rest-mounts.md

 A map of short names to nuts.
 Nuts are identified by tuples (lists of two items) where each tuple names a block, i.e. `partner-side` or `wrist-side`, and indexes a fastener in the `heights` list above.
 Indexing starts from zero.

 This parameter is used to name nuts to go on each end of each threaded rod.
-The intended use for this is with negative-space `tweaks`, where you target each nut by its name and supply `positive: false`.
+The intended use for this is with negative-space `tweaks`, where you target each nut by its name and supply `cut: true`.
 Some recipes:

 - To get a cavity for a nut wholly inside a block, just target the nut for a tweak without an offset or other special arguments.
 It will be necessary to pause printing in order to insert the nut in such a cavity.
 - To get a pocket for sliding in a nut from the top of the mount, hull a nut in its place with the same nut, offset higher on the z axis.
 Design the pad of the wrist rest to cover the pocket.